DominiquePaul/ClockBlocks/README.md

 1. [Download ClockBlocks](https://github.com/DominiquePaul/ClockBlocks/releases)
 2. Install and launch
 3. Create your time blocks
-4. Start tracking and watch your productivity soar!
+4. Start tracking and understand whether your goals are in line with how you spend your time!

 ## 🗺️ Roadmap